Timeline of Hurricane Katrina: Monday, September 12, 2005

 Michael D. Brown resigned as Director of FEMA for, "the best interest of the agency and the best interest of the president."

 Wednesday, September 14, 2005

 Congress approved the Katrina Emergency Tax Relief Act of 2005 for Hurricane Katrina victims, which included the elimination of the early withdrawal penalty on retirement accounts, forgiven debts not being taxable, and more.

 Karl Rove is reported to have been put in charge of reconstruction projects.

 Thursday, September 15, 2005

 President Bush addresses the nation from Jackson Square, New Orleans, outlining many of the steps that the federal government was taking to provide assistance and relief to Katrina victims.
 In his speech, he said "This government will learn the lessons of Hurricane Katrina.
 We are going to review every action and make necessary changes so that we are better prepared for any challenge of nature, or act of evil men, that could threaten our people".

+Sunday, September 18, 2005

+A new tropical storm, Rita, forms over the Bahamas.
+Forecasters predict that it too would enter the Gulf of Mexico and become a borderline major hurricane in 5 days.